xdmushui/partner-center-sdk/develop/verify-promotion-eligibility.md

 ### Request body

-This table describes the [Eligibility](promotion-resources.md) properties in the request body.
+Body includes a collection of PromotionEligibilitiesRequestItems.
+This table describes the properties for a [PromotionEligibilitiesRequestItem](promotion-resources.md#promotioneligibilitiesrequestitem).

 | Property        | Type             | Required        | Description                                                                                               |
 |-----------------|------------------|-----------------|-----------------------------------------------------------------------------------------------------------|